 - While the water comes to a boil, prepare the green beans by trimming off the ends and cutting the beans into bite-sized pieces.

-- Once the water comes to a boil, add the green beans.
-Lower the heat and simmer for about 5 minutes to slightly cook and soften the beans.
+- Once the water is boiling, add the green beans.
+Lower the heat and simmer for about 5-10 minutes to cook and slightly soften the beans.
+You don't want them fully cooked, but they should be soft since they will only cook a little bit in the oven.
 Then, drain the water to keep them from cooking any further.

 - Preheat your oven to 350ºF.